RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 The functional specifications of the site:
 - A responsive website, mobile first design - with at least the following content:
     - the main section, with the game interface.
 For this we need:
       - a collection of pug pictures.
+Potential problem: as the board increases in number of tiles, tile size will decrease and pictures might be become hard to keep apart.
       - code to generate a board of tiles, with the pug pictures on the other side of the tiles in a random configuration.
       - code that allows for flipping of the tiles and revealing the pug picture.
       - code that checks whether the two flipped tiles match or not: